Entropion Repair Surgery

 - Thyroid Eye(Graves) Surgery

 - Before and After Photos

 While lubricating drops and ointments can provide temporary relief, eyelid surgery is usually necessary.
 The entropion repair procedure is usually performed as an outpatient (there is usually no need for hospitalization).
 Local anesthesia, which numbs the eyelid, is combining with light sedation so there is little, if any, pain during or even after the procedure.

 The entropion repair procedure usually is performed as an outpatient (there is usually no need for hospitalization).
 Local anesthesia, which numbs the eyelid, is combining with light sedation so there is little, if any, pain during or even after the procedure.

 To effectively treat entropion requires a special understanding of the anatomy and pathophysiology of the eyelid.
 The excellent general plastic surgeon who does tummy tucks and breast augmentations almost NEVER has been trained in eyelid anatomy or pathophysiology and should NOT be the one you choose to treat your entropion, which should be treated only by a fully fellowship trained oculo-facial surgeon.
 Fellowship in the American Society of Oculo-facial Plastic and Reconstructive Surgery (ASOPRS) indicates that the surgeon has greatest specialized training and expertise in this subspecialty.

-If you have entropion, please consult with Dr. Kass who is fully trained to treat this problem and has been in practice in Tampa Bay for over 27 years.
+If you have entropion, please consult with Dr. Kass who is fully trained to treat this problem and has been in practice in St. Petersburg for over 27 years.